ripci504/TraceXRPL/README.md

-# XRPChain - proof of concept product authentication
+# TraceXRPL - proof of concept product authentication

 A proof of concept application that allows products to be linked to NFTs on the XRPL, immutably update and record production status, and verify authenticity of products.